AL-SCHOOL/DJMB-Clarinets/CODE_OF_CONDUCT.md

 - **Destruction**
   - Do not purposely damage or destory the website.
   - If there is damages that you can not fix, email another editor that might be able to help.
+  - Do not edit the Code of Conduct file.
 - **Sharing**
   - You can only share this code to other DJMB clarinet players.